-It isn’t the fact that the lines are simplistic and childlike, or that this painting, and others like it, are selling from anywhere between $250–5,000 in online galleries and auctions.
+These are the most depressing paintings I have ever seen.
+It isn’t the fact that the lines are simplistic and childlike, or that the paintings are selling from anywhere between $250–5,000 in online galleries and auctions.

-It isn’t because the painting isn’t very good or even yet, that art collectors the world over are lending rave reviews online; the reviews adding to the artist’s popularity, and making people want to seek out their work, ensuring it will be a very long time before this artist can even contemplate a rest, or phase out into an easy retirement.
+It isn’t because the paintings aren’t very good or even that art collectors the world over are lending rave reviews online; the reviews adding to the artist’s popularity, and making people want to seek out their work, ensuring it will be a very long time before this artist can even contemplate a rest, or phase out into an easy retirement.